lightscapevr/website/markdown/getting-started-quest.md

 keep it in mind when viewing the public demo models.

-### Edit with SketchUp running on your PC
+### Edit with SketchUp running on your PC or Mac

-*This requires VR Sketch 10.0 on both the PC and on Quest.*
+*You must install VR Sketch on both the computer and the Quest.*

+On Mac, you need SketchUp 2020 to really be able to edit: previous versions don't support the "open group" command from VR.
+On PC, any SketchUp from 2017 works (including SketchUp 2017 Make).

-On your PC running SketchUp, make sure you have installed the latest version of <a href="downloads.html">VR Sketch for PC.</a>  (If you just upgraded, make sure your restart SketchUp now.)
+On your PC or Mac, make sure you have installed the latest version of <a href="downloads.html">VR Sketch for PC/Mac.</a>  The same .rbz file works for both PC or Mac.
+If you just upgraded, make sure your restart SketchUp now.

 Then choose "Extensions", "VR Sketch", "Send to VR on Oculus Quest".
 Equivalently, pick the second icon in the VR Sketch toolbar.

-Make sure the Quest is currently running VR Sketch, and wake it up now (e.g. by putting your hand inside the space where your head normally goes, near the glasses).
+Make sure the Quest is currently running VR Sketch, and wake it up now (e.g. by putting your hand inside the space where your head normally goes, near the top of the nose).

-* If your PC is directly connected to the same wireless network as the Quest, then it 6-digit number should appear automatically on the PC.
-Pick this number and click "Go".

-* If your PC is not directly connected to the wireless network, you need to enter manually the 6-digit number (see "Start VR Sketch" above).
-In that case, communication between the PC and the Quest will occur via our own cloud servers.
+You need to enter manually the 6-digit number (see "Start VR Sketch") in the SketchUp dialog box and press "Go".

-(Security notice if you care about keeping your data to yourself: in local wireless mode, communications are not encrypted.
-They *are* usually encrypted by the wireless protocol itself.
-Don't use password-less wireless networks or wireless networks with untrusted people on it.
-On the other hand, in over-the-cloud mode, communications are always encrypted between the PC and our servers, and between our servers and the Quest.
-Only an attacker that would take control of our own servers could see the exchange in clear.)
+For performance reasons, it is recommended to try to connect your PC or Mac to the same wireless network as the Quest.
+If the Quest is not detected locally, you will see "encrypted connection via the cloud".
+Use the "(?)" link next to this message for more information.

 ### View your own cloud models

-Viewing cloud models on Quest can be done with or without the help of a PC running SketchUp.
+Viewing cloud models on Quest can be done with or without the help of a computer running SketchUp.

-If you have a long model URL of the form ``https://vrsketch.eu/m/####################``, then you can go to the PC running SketchUp, "Extensions", "VR Sketch", "View cloud model" and paste that long URL there.
+If you have a long model URL of the form ``https://vrsketch.eu/m/####################``, then you can go to the PC/Mac running SketchUp, "Extensions", "VR Sketch", "View cloud model" and paste that long URL there.
 Then click "Go on Quest" and finish like explained above.
-*This requires VR Sketch 10.0 on both the PC and on Quest.*

 On the other hand, you can also associate your Quest with your own cloud account.
-This requires you to have a registered version of VR Sketch to initially upload the model, but you don't need a PC any more once it is done (e.g. because you are carrying with you your Quest, but not your PC, and want to make a demo).
+This requires you to have a registered version of VR Sketch to initially upload the model, but you don't need a PC/Mac any more once it is done (e.g. because you are carrying with you your Quest, but not your computer, and want to make a demo).

 To do so, you need to authorize your Quest to access the models from your cloud